-Dr. Warner is being aided in his investigations by a \$4,aun research grant from the canadian Tuberculosis Association.
-A graduate of the University of London, (he holds a Ph.D. degree in addition to his M.D.), he has long been interested in infectious diseases of all types, and prior to assuming his present post in 1958 did three years of reguinea pig.
-In the meantime, proper treatment of the patient is delayed and precious weeks are lost in hunting out the sources of infection.
-(As a processition over managing the long time.
-If the diagnosis of tuberculosis can be expedited and treatment and preventive the standard tests now used measures started much earlin our laboratories.
-Aided by ier (not to mention the gains Dr. Chiplay Darkon aggistant to be made from reduced lab
+Dr. Warner is being aided in his investigations by a \$4,-

+research grant from the anadian Tuberculosis Association.
+A graduate of the University of London, (he holds a Ph.D. degree in addition to his M.D.), he has long been interested in infectious diseases of all types, and prior to assuming his present post in 1958 did three years of research work in infectious dis eases at the Institute of Medical and Veterinary Sciences in Adelaide, Australia.
+For some years he has been particularly intrigued by the methods of detecting active tuberculosis infection.